zacharyvoase/markdoc/doc/wiki/configuration.md

 `hide-prefix` (default `.`)
 : This determines how Markdoc finds and writes to hidden directories like `.tmp`, `.templates` and `.html`.
 You may wish to set this to `'_'` if your VCS or operating system doesn’t play nicely with period-prefixed filenames.

+`document-extensions` (default `[.md, .mdown, .markdown, .wiki, .text]`) : Markdoc will only render files from the document root which have one of these extensions.

 `generate-listing` (default `always`)
 : This affects how listings are generated for directories in your Markdoc wiki (including the top level).
 Set this to either `always`, `sometimes` or `never`.
 The semantics are as follows: